pzel/testdouble-test-wiki/One-good-test-(JUnit).md

-For this exercise, we'll attempt to use JUnit to test-drive the [[Greet Kata]] to get a feel for what an expressive test looks like in JUnit.
+For this exercise, we'll attempt to use JUnit to test-drive the [[Greeting Kata]] to get a feel for what an expressive test looks like in JUnit.

 In this activity, we'll: